 1/F, Armoury Building, Tai Kwun, 10 Hollywood Road, Central

 To start, you can’t go past the Nepalese ricotta and spinach momos.
-VEDA’s momos are simply delicious.
+The momos here are simply delicious.
 We also had the pani puri, potatoes with spicy tangy water.
 While tasty and loads of fun to eat, be warned: this is not ideal on a first date (lots of dribbling!).

 Next, we had the everyday herb garden salad.
 My dinner date and I agreed that this was the silent winner of the night – and a heads-up to the waitress for the solid recommendation.
 The baked cauliflower and gnocchi for mains are two other highlights to look out for.

 For dessert, I had the dark sponge cake with passionfruit mousse and also tried the fig cheesecake with caramel sauce.
 The sponge cake was an ideal close to my evening, nice and light after what was a very filling meal.
 The cheesecake is a heavier choice and one for those with a sweet tooth.